EJ-Wilson/reView/README.md

 # reView
 Sports video playback delay app

-TO make sure you have the required packages.
+To make sure you have the required packages.
 ```
 npm install
 ```